 Board Members shall attend each Board Meeting.
-If a member is unable to attend a meeting, it is the responsibility of the Board Member to contact the President and the Executive Officer prior to the Board Meeting, with his or her request for an excused absence.
+If a member is unable to attend a meeting, it is the responsibility of the Board Member to contact the President and the Executive Officer prior to the Board Meeting.

 Quorum

 (BPC § 3010.1)